Chapter 10: Dialing Up the Pressure

 Plus I need a new cover—and your help!
 I’ve designed a couple I like, but I’d really love your feedback to get it just right before I put up a pre-order for the updated version of About Last Night.
 Here are the covers I came up with:

 Will you email me at stephanie@stephaniebond.com to let me know which one you like?
 I’ll also post this on my Facebook page and ask for comments there.
+(Note--the voting has ended!
+See the next chapter for the resulting cover!)

 Next up in STORIES BEHIND THE STORIES: My decision about the cover for About Last Night based on your feedback!
 Also, how I wrote Harlequin’s first ever interactive story for their website! ~